-- Install at least one smoke detector on each level.
-0 - Test each detector at least once a month. - Replace batteries in each detector twice each year when you change your clocks in the spring and fall.
+- Test each detector at least once a month. \bigcirc - Replace batteries in each detector twice each year when you change your clocks in the spring and fall.
+0

 Fire Extinguisher

 - Verify that an all purpose fire extinguisher (Class ABC) is maintained and in an accessible location. - Ensure all occupants know how to use a fire extinguisher.
 0 - Keep a fire extinguisher in the kitchen, garage, and basement.